Abjad/abjad/trunk/abjad/docs/chapters/appendices/history/index.rst

-Written note durations vs. midi delta-times
+Written note durations vs. MIDI delta-times
 -------------------------------------------

 Assume a fixed tempo has been set.
 Assume that all magnitudes are